kouenYoung/333yhy.github.io/README.md

 Pixirater is a music rating website with a pixel-art-inspired user interface.

+This project is currently a work in progress as only part of the front-end is available.

 ## Live Demo

 Here is a live demo of the landing page: https://kouenyoung.github.io/333yhy.github.io/